sparklingrobots/nano2017/second_draft/extras/DelversToDo.md

-TODO: Write about the social technology that holds this all together.
-It's obviously tied up in the singing, meditating, and maybe something else.
-There's a strain of some magic, maybe, with the delvers.

-The Great Mourning finally took both sides of the political divide.

-It took awile for the young people to be tired enough.
-Instead of the ongoing refreshing energy from the young people, they were tired.
-Everyone was tired.
-Nobody was encouraging anybody to do anything.
-They stopped reading the news.

-This is not working for me today.

----

----

 Here are some more thoughts about the Delvers:

 They're essentially a network of cells of Delvers who have been trained centrally to uphold certain types of values and behaviors--they're a benevolent organization that is perhaps a bit too strict about what they disallow, but they're very contextually sensitive and local.
 There is not a lot of national/international media except for what is put out by/approved by the Delvers.
 But they are also vulnerable as the local Delvers are just people and can't necessarily do it all.
 It's not a particularly authoritarian organization--it's very networky and distributed--but the standards and values are centralized.